Auckland can quite fairly claim to provide one of the great recreational lifestyles in the world.

 Sports clubs and groups

-On the Citizen's Advice Bureau (CAB) website, you'll find clubs in the Auckland region that cover just about any sport you can think of.
-Also, NZ Sport list many of the sports clubs available around the region.
+On the Citizen's Advice Bureau (CAB) website you'll find clubs in the Auckland region that cover just about any sport you can think of.
+The Sport New Zealand site also lists many of the sports clubs available around the region.

 Tracks and walks